dougalstanton/dougalstanton.net/pages/bjj-training-diary.markdown

 The sparring also went quite well, only being tapped out twice I think.
 I was managing lots of escapes that I hadn't previously managed, especially from rear chokes and armlocks.
 My major failing at the moment is total inability to progress when I get to guard, which is quite exhausting on its own.
 I know we've done armbars and omoplatas from there but I have no idea how.

+# 2015-01-08

+Today's general focus was **butterfly sweep** which was at least as difficult as it looks.
+I could sometimes manage it while drilling but if the person was really trying to resist then I didn't have a chance.
+This was quite apparent in sparring at the end --- while we always started in "position of the week"\* I was quickly broken and any attempt at performing the sweep was a total washout (hurray).

+\* Not too dissimilar to More!
+Magazine's features, on reflection.

+Otherwise I really think I need to spend more time breaking the habits of the less five years and being close.
+All my instinct from capoeira is telling me to be placed and stable on arms and legs but really I know I'm supposed to weigh down on my opponent if possible, surfing them to maintain balance.
+My inability to do this is the same problem I had doing "contact improvisation" --- always wanting to be standing on hands or feet or both.
+I think this ultimately makes me more prone to being thrown aside.

+And while it's not really in the spirit of things, I want to take a small moment to commemorate my first submission.
+I've had several classes where I'm beginning to defend manoeuvres which once would have finished me.
+It's great to last several minutes instead of several seconds.
+But this shows that I can also, under limited circumstances, go on the offensive.
+I'm not pretending it was an elegant or technically brilliant submission but the fact of its existence is a small victory.